YOUR GUIDE TO

 For those contemplating whether village living is the right financial move, let’s take an illustrative comparison:

-• Repairs and Maintenance: These can add up quickly, necessitating a contingency fund for unexpected costs.
+• Repairs and Maintenance: These can add up quickly, necessitating a contingency fund for unexpected costs and are payable by you as the owner

-• Body Corporate Fees: Unique to apartments, these fees can often surprise new apartment owners.
+• Body Corporate Fees: Unique to apartments, these fees can often surprise new apartment owners and are additional contributions above rates and insurance that owners are locked into for the full duration of their ownership that increase over time.

 Given these extras, many potential village residents find the retirement village fees preferable due to their predictability and scope.